 Check the integrity of images

 Before writing an image to your removable device, it is best to check the integrity to ensure the image is in a good state.
 This avoids many problems that may later occur during installation otherwise.

 and verify image integrity.

 Verify the images

 Installation images distributed by Devuan are signed so that they can be verified as coming from Devuan.
-Verifying images lets you know they have not been altered prior to you receiving them.
+Verifying images checks that they have not been altered in transit.

-Get the Devuan developers signing keys and import them to your keychain.
+Get the Devuan developers signing keys and import them to the GPG keyring.

 user@hostname:~$ gpg --import devuan-devs.gpg